Notes on Randomized Algorithms: Verifying polynomial identities

 \section{Verifying polynomial identities}

-A less trivial example is described in \cite[§1.1]{MitzenmacherU2005}.
+This classic problem is described in \cite[§1.1]{MitzenmacherU2017}.
 Here we are given two products of polynomials and we want to determine if they compute the same function.
 For example, we might have

 These expressions both represent degree-5 polynomials, and it is not obvious without multiplying out the factors of $p$ whether they are equal or not.
 Multiplying out all the factors of $p$ may take as much as $O(d^2)$ time if we assume integer multiplication takes unit time and do it the straightforward way.\footnote{It can be faster if we do something sneaky like use fast Fourier transforms~\cite{SchonhageS1971}.} We can do better than this using randomization.